-The Lake District is now recognised as an official UNESCO World Heritage Site, as a result of its breathtaking scenery, rich wildlife and natural beauty.
-The Lake District lies in the county of Cumbria, the most north-western county in England, bordering onto Scotland.
+The Lake District is a UNESCO World Heritage Site as a result of its breathtaking scenery, rich wildlife and natural beauty.
+It lies in the county of Cumbria, the most north-western county in England, bordering onto Scotland.

-Over the years, the little town (a 20 minute walk from school) has become merged with the older lakeside town of Bowness-on-Windermere, although the two have quite separate centres.
+Over the years, the little townhas become merged with the older lakeside town of Bowness-on-Windermere, although the two have quite separate centres.
 Windermere Station offers train and bus connections to the surrounding area.
 The Lakes Line connects with Oxenholme for interchange with the West Coast Main Line.

 This indoor attraction includes life size recreations of scenes from the books complete with sights, sounds and smells.
 Favourite characters from the famous books are featured including Peter Rabbit, Mrs Tiggy-winkle and Jemima Puddle Duck.
 A bronze statue depicting three children releasing Potter’s character Jemima Puddle-Duck was unveiled by actress Renee Zellweger to honour the author.
-It also features characters from all 23 tales, a carving of one of her Lakeland homes as well as the mysterious code she used in her personal diary.
-The outdoor garden offers visitors a glimpse of the cabbages where Peter lost one of his shoes and the garden gate which he squeezed under as he tried to escape Mr McGregor.
+It also features characters from all 23 tales, a carving of one of her Lakeland homes and the mysterious code she used in her personal diary.
+Learn more here.

-Windermere Lake Cruises has a large fleet of modern and traditional launches and ‘steamers’ which operate the full length of Windermere, calling at Waterhead, Bowness and Lakeside.
+Windermere Lake Cruises has a large fleet of modern and traditional launches and ‘steamers’ which operate the full length of Windermere.
 A return cruise between Bowness and Waterhead (Ambleside) takes about 1.25 hours.
 A return cruise round the whole lake takes about 3 hours.
 Some boats stop at the pier at Brockhole.
 Although often described as steamers, the former British Rail owned boats are in fact all motor vessels.
 Lakeside station was built in 1869 as the terminus of the old Furness Railway.
 Today, you can travel to Haverthwaite on the Lakeside and Haverthwaite Railway.
 Also at the station is the Aquarium of the Lakes.
+Learn more here.

 “There is no such thing as bad weather, only inappropriate clothing.”
-Sir Ranulph Fiennes The Lake District weather can be unpredictable and we can experience weather of all seasons within one day.
+Sir Ranulph Fiennes.
+The Lake District weather can be unpredictable and we can experience weather of all seasons within one day.
 If rain is forecast, it may just mean at some point in the day so don’t be downhearted.
-Check the right forecast for your plans, if necessary pack some good waterproofs, some stout boots, and head out to enjoy the fantastic landscape.
+Check the right forecast for your plans and always pack some good waterproofs, some stout boots.
 Cumbria and The Lake District are on the north-west coast of England.
 This is affected by the North Atlantic Drift which together with the mountainous landscape, makes it the wettest part of England.
 Nowhere can be this beautiful, lush and green without some rain to keep it that way!